Whilst fraudsters are finding new and more technologically advanced methods to avoid detection, they're still no match for Homeppl.

 Catching Application Fraud

-Another telling sign is whether the numbers and icons on the page are aligned correctly and consistently, which they should be if issued by a bank.
+Another telling sign of application fraud is whether the numbers and icons on the page are aligned correctly and consistently, which they should be if issued by a bank.

 We've written quite extensively on the different types of fraudsters that are currently in operation across Europe.
 You have cases of both amateur and professional document modification.